 Glue the Paper Onto the Sticks

-To complete the fan, use your adhesive glue to glue each cutout onto either side of the fan frame, right sides facing out.
+- To complete the fan, use your adhesive tape to glue each cutout onto either side of the fan frame, right sides facing out.

-Note: Using school glue or another type of liquid glue may warp the paper.
-Paper-specific adhesive is the better way to go.Continue to 7 of 10 below.
+Using school glue or another type of liquid glue may warp the paper.
+Paper-specific adhesive tape is the better way to go.

 For the Circle Fan, First Trace a Bowl

 To make the less-involved circle fans, do this: